guroosh/guroosh/README.md

 # Chaudhary Guroosh Singh

 Senior Software Engineer with 6 years of Python experience, specialising in backend development, distributed systems, and scalable API design.
-Currently building LLM-powered solutions and autonomous AI agents at Cognida.ai.
+Currently building LLM-powered solutions and autonomous AI agents.

-Previously at **Demonware (Activision)** — auth, account storage, and session management for cross-platform gaming across Xbox, PlayStation, and Windows at millions of daily active users.
+Previously worked on: auth, account storage, and session management for cross-platform gaming across Xbox, PlayStation, and Windows at millions of daily active users.

 ---